21F homework and daily class log

 WebAssign deadlines are suggested to keep students on track, but

 extensions in time and number of tries are always granted.

 are labeled by chapter and section and problem number, and identify

 each WebAssign problem.
-Those problems which are not available in WebAssign will be square bracketed and must be done
+Those problems which are not available in WebAssign will be square bracketed and

 outside of WebAssign.
 Check this page for hints and some linked Maple worksheet

 solutions.
 Use the Ask Your Instructor tool to get help on any

 problem for which you cannot get the correct answer.
 There is no reason for

 anyone not to get 100 percent credit for the homework assignments.
 This

 is the most important component of learning in this class, doing problems to